 Program Description: The English major specializes in learning about the world's great writers, specifically the master essayists, poets, dramatists, and novelists throughout civilization and, more narrowly, in the English-speaking world.
-Each English major has the opportunity to tailor an individualized program of study that fits personal needs and interests.
+Each English major can be tailored to an individualized program of study that fits personal needs and interests.
 Every major is expected to take an English literature survey, an American literature survey or an American Studies course, and upper-division courses on literary periods, genres, special topic areas, and/or professional writing.

-BA IN ENGLISH 120 credits
+BA IN ENGLISH